Blockpit February 8, 2026 | 9 min read

 08 When Professional Help Makes Sense

-You can fix individual unlabeled transactions yourself.
-But there are situations where the effort or complexity exceeds the scope of self-help.
+Individual unlabeled transactions can be fixed yourself.
+But there are situations where the effort or complexity exceeds self-help.
+At a certain point, professional crypto bookkeeping makes the difference.

 With Hundreds of Unlabeled Transactions